SovereignCloudStack/standards/Standards/scs-XXXX-vN-taxonomy-of-failsafe-levels.md

 ## Context

-Some standards in will talk about or require procedures to backup resources or have redundancy for resources.
+Some standards provided by the SCS will talk about or require procedures to backup resources or have redundancy for resources.
 This decision record should discuss, which failure threats are CSP-facing and will classify them into several levels.
 In consequence these levels should be used in standards concerning redundancy or failure-safety.